LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/basics.rst

 installed Lasso and configured Lasso to work with your web server.
 (See :ref:`the installation guide for your OS. <lasso-installation>`)

-The examples in this particular chapter can all be run inside :ref:`Lasso Quick Code <instance-administration-quick-code>` area in the instance administration web application.
+The examples in this particular chapter can all be run inside the :ref:`Lasso Quick Code <instance-administration-quick-code>` area in the Lasso Server Admin web application.
 (Be sure to leave the "<?lasso" and "Auto-collect" checkboxes checked.)